 \subsection{Imitation Learning}

-Imitation learning approaches leverage demonstrations to directly map observations to actions, enabling robots to learn from expert behavior or learned policies.
-At the large-scale end of the spectrum, \textbf{OpenVLA} ~\cite{OpenVLA} is a 7B parameter VLA model with dual visual encoders (DINOv2 ~\cite{dinov2} and SigLIP ~\cite{siglip}).
-It is trained on the Open X-Embodiment~\cite{OpenXEmbodiment} dataset with 970k real robot demonstrations.
-Similarly, leveraging large-scale architectures, \textbf{$\pi_{0}$}~\cite{PI0} is a 3.3B parameter VLA model that leverages a pretrained VLM backbone to inherit Internet-scale semantic knowledge.

-Taking a contrasting lightweight approach, \textbf{BAKU} ~\cite{BAKU} is a compact 7M parameter model that fuses multimodal inputs: vision, proprioception, and task instructions through a FiLM-conditioned encoder ~\cite{film} and MLPs.
-Its observation trunk can be either an MLP or a causal transformer decoder to output action actions.
-BAKU was originally trained and evaluated on the LIBERO~\cite{LIBERO} benchmark.
-Another line of work explores action generation through generative modeling. \textbf{Diffusion Policy} ~\cite{diffusionpolicy} frames robot control as a conditional denoising diffusion process that refines noisy action sequences into smooth trajectories.
-Building on temporal reasoning, \textbf{Action Chunking Transformer (ACT)}~\cite{ACT} tackles long-horizon planning by predicting 'chunks' of future actions instead of single steps, reducing error accumulation and improving efficiency in long tasks.
+Imitation learning methods leverage demonstrations to directly map observations to actions, enabling robots to learn from expert behavior.
+At the large-scale end of the spectrum, \textbf{OpenVLA}~\citep{OpenVLA} is a 7B parameter VLA model with dual visual encoders (DINOv2~\citep{dinov2} and SigLIP~\citep{siglip}).
+It is trained on the Open X-Embodiment~\citep{OpenXEmbodiment} dataset with 970k real robot demonstrations.
+Similarly, \textbf{$\pi_{0}$}~\citep{PI0} is a 3.3B parameter VLA model that leverages a pretrained VLM backbone to inherit Internet-scale knowledge.
+Taking a contrasting lightweight approach, \textbf{BAKU}~\citep{BAKU} is a compact 7M parameter model that fuses multimodal inputs: vision, proprioception, and task instructions through a FiLM-conditioned encoder~\citep{film} and MLPs.
+Its observation trunk can be either an MLP or a causal transformer decoder to output actions.
+Another line of work explores action generation through generative modeling. \textbf{Diffusion Policy}~\citep{diffusionpolicy} frames robot control as a conditional denoising diffusion process that refines noisy action sequences into smooth trajectories.
+Building on temporal reasoning, \textbf{Action Chunking Transformer (ACT)}~\citep{ACT} tackles long-horizon planning by predicting 'chunks' of future actions instead of single steps, reducing error accumulation and improving efficiency in long tasks.